travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 With the exception of cloning project repository and changing directory to it, all of the above steps can be tweaked with `.travis.yml`.

+### Travis CI Preserves No State Between Builds

+Travis CI uses virtual machine snapshotting to make sure no state is left between builds.
+If you modify CI environment by writing something to a data store, creating files or installing a package via apt, it won't affect subsequent builds.

 ## Define custom build lifecycle commands